-Transactional leaders directly tell their team what to do and motivate via perks or rewards.
+Transactional leaders tell their team exactly what to do and motivate employees via perks or rewards.
 While this leadership style is useful for short-term pushes or emergency situations, transactional leadership should be used with caution.
 Read on to learn about the pros and cons of transactional leadership, when to use it, and some alternative styles to consider.

 There is no one right way to lead—and the best leaders use multiple leadership styles.
 Transactional leadership is one style of leadership that, when used intentionally, can help your team members excel at specific tasks or specific situations.
 In this article, we’ll cover what transactional leadership is and when you can use it—as well as when to avoid it and use other types of leadership styles instead.